 Every goal shall be reviewed by the IIHF Video Review Operations.
-If there is a need to delay the resumption of the play following an apparent goal, the Off-lce Official at ice level will be alerted to signal one of the Referees to delay the Center-ice "face-off" for a moment.
+If there is a need to delay the resumption of the play following an apparent goal, the Off-Ice Official at ice level will be alerted to signal one of the Referees to delay the Center-ice "face-off" for a moment.
+Once the IIHF Video Review Operations has reviewed the video and confirmed that the goal is valid, the Off-ice Official at ice level should signal to the Referee to resume play.